thiagogrn/FCC-celestial-bodies-db/README.md

 # FreeCodeCamp - Celestial Bodies Database solution

-This is a solution to freecodecamp's challenge of creating a database of celestial bodies.
+Solution to the freecodecamp challenge to create a database of celestial bodies.